andrearcaina/vivid/README.md

 ## Functionality
 1. **`User Authentication`**:
-   - Users can register accounts and log in securely to access the application.
+   - Members can register accounts and log in securely to access the application.
    - Passwords are securely hashed and stored in the database.
-   - Administrators can manage user accounts, including resetting passwords and deactivating accounts if necessary.
+   - Administrators can manage member accounts, including resetting passwords and deactivating accounts if necessary.

 2. **`Messaging Platform`**:
    - All members and administrators have access to a messaging platform within the application.
-   - Users can send and receive messages, announcements, and notifications.
+   - Members can send and receive messages, announcements, and notifications.
    - Administrators can broadcast messages to all members or specific groups.
    - Messages can be organized by topic or category for easy navigation and reference.